© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llawhaden Castle is a scheduled monument protected by Cadw under reference PE024.
 View the official record →

-Llawhaden Castle is a medieval defensive stronghold situated in Pembrokeshire, Wales, constructed during the Norman period as part of the Anglo-Norman penetration of South Wales.
+Llawhaden Castle is a medieval fortress located in Pembrokeshire, Wales, which served as a significant administrative and defensive stronghold for the Bishops of St Davids from the thirteenth century onwards.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE024.

 Llawhaden Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llawhaden Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE024.